EMK2473/HTML-CSS-Code-Refactor/README.md

-# hw1-code-refactor
+# HW1-Challenge-1-Code-Refactor
-Challenge 1
+# Challenge 1
-For this first challenge, I refactored an existing website to optimize the codebase for accesibility standards and optimized the site for search engines.
+For this first challenge, I:
+- Refactored the existing website to optimize the codebase for accesibility standards, and optimized the site for search engines.
-My list of objectives:
+## Goals to complete this Assignment:
-    1. Optimize the Classes & ids:
+- Optimize the Classes & ids:
-    2.Identify the classes, and assign "id"s to the individual classes
+- Identify the classes, and assign "id"s to the individual classes
-    3. Find accesible and alternate routes for the images and icons
+- Find accesible and alternate routes for the images and icons
-    4. Sequence the headings
+- Sequence the headings
-    5. Retitle the Document to be concise and descriptive
+- Retitle the Document to be concise and descriptive